charlenexu20/car-car/README.md

 # Sale

-The Sale model represents a sales record in the system, which captures information about a specific sale, the automobile sold, person who made the sale, and customer who bought the automobile.
-It has foreign key relationships with AutomobileVO, Salesperson, and Customer.
+The `Sale` model represents a sales record in the system, which captures information about a specific sale, the automobile sold, person who made the sale, and customer who bought the automobile.
+It has foreign key relationships with `AutomobileVO`, `Salesperson`, and `Customer`.
 Each object is associated with one automobile, one salesperson and optionally one customer object.

 | Actions          | Method | URL                                    |